 Sneak peek of the content:

-- Fish: Eating fish is important for brain function, mood and immunity.
-However, environment toxins binds to fish fat; thus, the fattier the fish, the more likely it is to have high amounts of toxins.
+- Fish: Eating fish is important for brain function, mood, and immunity.
+However, environment toxins bind to fish fat; thus, the fattier the fish, the more likely it is to have high amounts of toxins.
 Favor eating several types of wish and avoid processed fish products.
 These fish contains high amounts of mercury and thus should be consumed in moderation: swordfish, tuna, and pike.

-- Eggs: Eggwhite should be cooked because raw egg white contains enzyme inhibitors which interferes with vitamin B absorption.
-Egg yolk should be consumed raw or slightly cooked because frying or boiling oxidizes fats, denatures proteins and destroys half of the precious xanthophylls in the yolk.
+- Eggs: Eggwhite should be cooked because raw egg white contains enzyme inhibitors that interfere with vitamin B absorption.
+Egg yolk should be consumed raw or slightly cooked because frying or boiling oxidizes fats, denatures proteins, and destroys half of the precious xanthophylls in the yolk.